A man working on his Mac to depict productivity

 Here’s a typical example from my Google Keep Note.
 Click here to read my Tech Post about features and benefits of Google Keep on MakeADreamNG.com

 Just last week, a team member was finding it hard to recall some of her content ideas she had lost to a damaged laptop.
-Meanwhile, she had taken a snapshot of the document with her phone, and shared with me via WhatsApp for review as she prepared it.
-Even though, my phone had also crashed along the line, she was beyond grateful when I pulled the snapshot down from my Google Photos and sent it back to her.
+Meanwhile, she had taken a snapshot of the document with her phone, and shared it with me via WhatsApp for review as she prepared it.
+Even though, my phone had also crashed along the line, she was beyond grateful when I sent the screenshot to her from my Google Photos.

 4) I use Calendar Apps that work in sync with Google Calendar to schedule and set reminders for my events, meetings, and recurring activities.